rharbird/microbit-challenges/docs/source/tutorials/radio.rst

 Ideas for Projects with the Radio
 =================================
-* Send a message every time button `A` is pressed.
+* Send a message every time button ``A`` is pressed.
-* You will need a pair of microbits.
-Program one microbit to receive messages and print the message received using the `print()` method. eave this microbit plugged into your computer with a USB cable.
-Program the other microbit to send accelerometer readings or the temperature readings in messages every second.
-Unplug this microbit and use a battery pack to power it.
+* You will need a pair of micro:bits.
+Program one micro:bit to receive messages and print the message received using the ``print()`` method. eave this micro:bit plugged into your computer with a USB cable.
+Program the other micro:bit to send accelerometer readings or the temperature readings in messages every second.
+Unplug this micro:bit and use a battery pack to power it.
 Congratulations! you have created a data logger!
-* How far can you place one microbit away from another before it can no longer receive messages?
+* How far can you place one micro:bit away from another before it can no longer receive messages?
 Can you find out how to change the signal strength with ``radio.config()``?